Energy News

 "Maybe the (robotic) dog you'll get will sniff around and roll over, but it's not going to bark a serenade because it doesn't have enough memory," Siwinski said.

-The shortage is already forcing efficiencies such as engineers writing tighter code to provide performance using less memory, according to O'Connor.
+The shortage is already forcing efficiencies such as engineers writing tighter code to use less memory, according to O'Connor.

 "These aren't bad things; they should have already happened," O'Connor said.